CulDeVu/culdevu.github.io/_posts/2016-02-02-microfacet-dummies.md

 	{4 \vert \textbf{o} \cdot \textbf{m} \vert }
 $$

 There!
 That's all that's needed!
 If all you want to do is render really shiny metals, at least.
-However, there's some unfinished business we have to attend to concerning what to do with the unreflected light, the amount that the Fresnel term takes away.
+However, there's some unfinished business we have to attend to concerning what to do with the un-reflected light, the amount that the Fresnel term takes away.
 First, though, let's look at some images.

 Intermediate Results
 ===